109149/qs/html.md

 <details>
 <summary>answer</summary>

-- `<script>` - HTML parsing is blocked, script if fetched and executed immediately, HTML parsing resumes after the script is finished.
+- `<script>` - HTML parsing is blocked, script is fetched and executed immediately, HTML parsing resumes after the script is finished.
 - `<script async>` - The script will be fetched in parallel to HTML, parsing and executing as soon as available (potentially before HTML parsing